 IAVI and TB vaccine development

-IAVI is currently partnering in clinical trials of two novel TB vaccine candidates.
+IAVI is currently partnering in clinical trials of three novel TB vaccine candidates.

 - A Phase Ib/IIa dose-defining safety and immunogenicity study (A-050) of the live, attenuated vaccine candidate MTBVAC in South Africa.
 MTBVAC, produced by the Spanish pharmaceutical company Biofabri, is the only live, attenuated M.tb. vaccine candidate, and it is being compared with BCG in adults with and without latent TB infection.